fhurqaan/i3/README.md

 Comments begin with // in json
 Comments in the "swallow" section should not be deleted but uncommented.

-You will need to edit the script and edit the line 18.
+You will need to edit the script.
-It starts ws=("".
+The line starts ws=("".
 You SHOULD leave the first element as "".
 Other elements like ":Main" ":Web" ":C0de" ... should be edited to match EXACTLY as in you i3/config file, as you have your own workspace names.
 I dont use icon font in workspace name,